 Should You Be Taking Pre-Workout Supplements?

-The truth about the benefits, safety, and downsides of pre-workout supplements.
+Find out the truth about the benefits, safety, and downsides of pre-workout supplements, according to experts.

 You may have heard your CrossFit or HIIT class friends refer to downing some "pre" before they hit the gym.
 Or perhaps you've seen companies advertising products meant to power you through a tough sweat.
 These pre-workout supplements have gained steam lately, as many people tout their energizing effects.

-Because of the increase in popularity, more science has looked into the benefits and whether these mixes actually have a positive payoff on performance.
+Because of the increase in popularity, more science has looked into the benefits and whether these pre-workout mixes actually have a positive payoff on performance.
 With any supplement, though, there could be some risks.
-To weigh the pros and cons, we talked to a few experts to get the full scoop on pre-workout powders and pills.
+Ahead, experts deliver the full ~scoop~ on pre-workout powders and pills.

 When a Pre-Workout Supplement Can Give You a Boost